AlwinSingh/FusionTech-ECommerce/README.md

 # JavaECommerce
-Java web application that uses JDBC, REST.
+Java web application with an Admin Dashboard that uses JDBC, REST.
 Fully function E-Commerce with all the necessary features.

-Features:
-#
+Please refer to the .pptx file included above for a brief list of the features with screenshots, thank you!